Strong Convergence to the Mean-Field Limit of A Finite Agent Equilibrium: Introduction

-Recent developments of Mean Field Game (MFG) theory have opened a new interesting approach to multi-agent problems.
-Since the publication of the pioneering works by Lasry \& Lions \cite{Lions-1, Lions-2, Lions-3} and Huang, Malhame \& Caines~\cite{Caines-Huang}, mean field game theory has been one of the most active research topics in various fields.
-The strength of the mean field approach resides in the fact that, in the large population limit, it decomposes notoriously difficult problem of a stochastic differential game into a tractable individual optimization problem and an additional fixed-point problem.
-It has been proved that the solution to the mean-field game equilibrium gives an $\ep$-Nash equilibrium for the corresponding game of finite homogeneous agents.
-For interested readers, there are excellent monographs such as \cite{Bensoussan-mono, Gomes-eco, Gomes-reg, Kolokoltsov-mono} for analytic approach and \cite{Carmona-Delarue-1, Carmona-Delarue-2} for probabilistic approach.
-See also \cite{Lacker-Delarue, Djete, Djete-Possamai-1, Lacker-1, Lacker-2, Lacker-3} for another approach using the concept of relaxed controls, which does not produce any equation characterizing the equilibrium solution but can significantly weaken the regularity assumptions we need.
-Since the mean-field game theory has been constructed for the analysis of the Nash equilibrium, examples of its direct applications to the market clearing equilibrium are very hard to find.
+Since the mean-field game theory has been developed for the analysis of the Nash equilibrium, examples of its direct applications to the market clearing equilibrium are very hard to find.
 In the majority of works, certain phenomenological approaches are taken.
-One popular approach is to assume that the asset price process is decomposed into two parts, one is an exogenous process which is independent of the agents' action, and the other representing the market friction (i.e. price impact) which is often proportional to the average trading speed of the agents.
-Although this assumption makes the setup nicely fit to the Nash game, the market clearing equilibrium cannot be investigated anymore.
+One popular approach is to suppose that the asset price process is decomposed into two parts, one is an exogenous process which is independent of the agents' action, and the other representing the market friction (i.e. price impact) which is often assumed to be proportional to the average trading speed of the agents.
 Another approach is to impose the market clearing condition but the demand of the asset is assumed to be given by an exogenous function of price without considering the optimization problem among the agents.
-See \cite{Matoussi, Djehiche-E, Fu-Horst-1, Fu-Horst-2,Fu,Gueant-Oil,Lehalle, Evangelista, Feron} as interesting applications to, optimal trading, optimal liquidation, optimal oil production, and price formation in electricity markets etc., using the phenomenological approaches explained above.
-A notable exception directly dealing with the market clearing equilibrium is \cite{Gomes-Saude}, where the market price process becomes deterministic due to the absence of the common noise.
+See \cite{Matoussi, Djehiche-E, Evangelista, Feron,Fu-Horst-1, Fu-Horst-2,Fu,Gueant-Oil,Lehalle} as interesting applications to, optimal trading, optimal liquidation, optimal oil production, and price formation in electricity markets etc., using the phenomenological approaches explained above.
+Although this approach makes the setup nicely fit to the Nash game, the market clearing equilibrium cannot be investigated anymore.
+In fact, the relation between the price processes and the trading activities are just assumed exogenously.
+Notable exceptions dealing with the market clearing equilibrium in the large population limit can be found in \cite{Gomes-Saude, Firoozi} for electricity markets, where the price process becomes deterministic due to the absence of the common noise.